I Tried McDonald's Entire Burger Menu & Only One Was Juicy and Tender

 The look: As impressive as the Double Bacon Quarter Pounder looked, the deluxe version was iffy.
 I immediately noticed another unreasonably big glob of mayo already seeping out the side.
 The lettuce and tomato were also messily-placed and falling off the sandwich.

-The taste: The deluxe take on the Double Quarter Pounder was another case study in missed opportunity.
+The taste: The deluxe take on the Double Quarter Pounder was another case study of a missed opportunity.
 Another overwhelming portion of mayo made the sandwich mostly unappetizing and wet, but those rare spaces where the mayo wasn't too thick were nearly perfect.
 The lettuce and tomato made the heavy sandwich taste extra fresh and provided a nice crisp texture I'd been missing in all the non-deluxe burgers.

 Big Mac